The best part of living somewhere cold and snowy is that the wildflowers that bloom after winter bring me a sense of delight I can’t quite describe.

 Since it never got cold enough to stratify the seeds, they didn’t germinate.
 What sorrow!

-For spring planting in Zones 2-5, you’ll want to start seeds indoors four to six weeks before the average last frost date in your area.
+For spring planting in Zones 2 to 5, you’ll want to start seeds indoors four to six weeks before the average last frost date in your area.

 Use biodegradable pots instead of plastic seed trays, as these plants develop long taproots that don’t like being disturbed.